Reduce, Reuse, Recycle - Optimizing workflows in Conductor with Operators

 Now for the fun sentence of the blog post that I have been waiting to write: We've built orchestration inside Netflix Conductor so that it is the conductor of a musical orchestration.

 Do you want to try this yourself?
-The workflow is available on the Orkes Playground, and there are 4 workers polling: minuet_a, minuet_b, trio_c and trio_d.
+The workflow is available on the Orkes Developer Edition, and there are 4 workers polling: minuet_a, minuet_b, trio_c and trio_d.

 Meanwhile, do check out Orkes Cloud Free Trial!